chariskal/opencv-python/README.md

-A custom python library with some basic and advanced useful CV functions that can be imported to any python script
+Custom python scripts with some basic and advanced useful CV functions that can be imported to any python script